 Period £20 a month £50 a month £100 a month 1 year £240 £600 £1,200 5 years £1,200 £3,000 £6,000 10 years £2,400 £6,000 £12,000 20 years £4,800 £12,000 £24,000

 Track your spendingIf you don’t believe you have any money to spare for saving, try tracking all of your spending habits for a month.
-By writing everything down, you may well identify areas where you are overspending, or things you can cut back on.
+By writing everything down or logging things in an app on your phone, you may well identify areas where you are overspending, or things you can cut back on.
 The resulting money saved can go towards your nest egg.

 Decide where to put your savingsOnce you’ve worked out how you’re going to set aside a little cash each month, the next step is deciding where to put it.
 The answer to this depends entirely on what the money is for.
 If you’re building up an emergency pot that you may need to access in a hurry, then an instant access savings account is likely to be your best option.
 Just make sure to hunt around for the best possible interest rate so your money’s growth is given a helping hand.